Guide written by:

 - A thermocouple enables gas flow and ensures the gas is cut off when there is no flame;

-- Plancha trolleys are practical and allow you to move your plancha grill around independently;
+- Plancha trolleys can be a practical option if you plan to move your plancha grill around;

-- A cover (or even a hood) will protect the plancha from moisture.
+- A cover (or even a hood) will protect the plancha from rainfall.

-The dimensions of plancha can also vary and this depends on the number of burners they feature.
-Gas planchas commonly use two or three burners.
-Some may even feature four; these models stretch to over a metre!
-Counter top plancha grills are strongly recommended when cooking for ten people or more.
+The size of plancha grills varies depending on the number of burners or heating elements they feature.
+Gas planchas tend to use two or three burners but some can be fitted with four – these models stretch to over a metre!
+Countertop plancha grills are usually the best option when cooking for ten people or more.

-Your cooking plate should be treated with care both during use and when cleaning – particularly when dealing with low-range plates made of enamelled steel or carbon steel.
+Your cooking plate should be treated with care both during use and when cleaning – particularly when dealing with low-quality enamelled steel or carbon steel.

-If you are looking for a top-of-the-range plancha, a gas-powered plancha grill with three burners and a hard chome plate will fulfill all your needs and have you searing meat and vegetables hassle-free!
+If you are looking for a top-of-the-range plancha grill, a gas-powered grill with three burners and a hard chome plate will fulfil all your needs and have you searing meat and vegetables in no time!

-Last word of advice: the best manufacturers will usually provide a 10-year warranty for cooking plates.
-If you're deciding between two models, go for the one with the quality guarantee.
+One last word of advice: the best manufacturers usually provide a 10-year warranty for cooking plates.
+If you're stuck between two models, go for the one with the longest quality guarantee.
 Then all that's left to do is track down some great recipes a la plancha!

 Guide written by: